rs-kellogg/krs-openai-cookbook/docs/llm-defined.md

 :::{admonition} **[Large](https://en.wikipedia.org/wiki/Large_language_model#List)**
 :class: tip
 We call a language model `large` when:
-- The model has billions of parameters
+- The model has billions of parameters (approaching a trillion in frontier models)
-- The model has been trained on billions of words/tokens
+- The model has been trained on billions or trillions of words/tokens

 Why the focus on large language models (LLMs)?
 Because as scale increases new `emergent` capabilities have appeared, such as complex reasoning.
 Smaller language models gave no indication that this would happen.
 :::